 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Management Approach The Company has policies, programs and procedures that support employees to actively participate in the attainment of the Company's mission and vision.
+Management Approach The Company recognizes that employees play important role to the realization of the Company's mission and vision.
+The Company has policies, programs and procedures that support employees to actively participate in the attainment of the Company's mission and vision.
 What are the Risk/s Identified?
 Management Approach Employee misbehavior and low morale may occur within the Company.
 This risk will directly affect the Company's performances and profitability The Company encourages employee to inform the management about their grievances and demands.
 The Company ensures to address their grievances and fair compensation and benefits are given to all employees.
 What are the Opportunity/ies Identified?
 Management Approach Employee personal growth and development empowers them to perform better and they may stay longer to the Company.
 The Company gives support to its employees for their career growth and advancement.
 The Company gives priorities to deserving employees when a new opportunity is present within the Company.